pbour/geosocialgenerator/README.md

 The user has the option to generate or upload his own GR and CO files, as they correspond to the correct form.

 #### GR File
-1. you can use the following command lines to run the graph_generator.py program to generate a graph with NetworkX and save it to a GR file:
+Use the following command lines and run the graph_generator.py program to generate a graph with NetworkX and save it to a GR file:

 - **Barabasi-Albert Graph:**
   ```bash